The purpose of this page is to provide IMRO members with regularly updated information and advice regarding Covid-19.

 We fully appreciate that this is a difficult and worrying time for you right now.
 Many of IMRO’s members are self-employed freelancers and small businesses who are reliant on the income that they receive from music licensing.
 Please be assured that IMRO is doing everything within its power to protect revenue streams for members and affiliates over the coming weeks and months.

-Our March 2020 distribution went out as scheduled on the 15th.
-Royalty payments to our members and affiliates continue to be our top priority and we will in fact be expediting the radio distribution to a monthly payment schedule with effect from the April distribution.
+Our monthly distribution schedule has been maintained since the start of this crisis.
+Royalty payments to our members and affiliates continue to be our top priority.
+We expedited the IMRO radio distribution to a monthly payment schedule with effect from the April 2020 distribution.

 IMRO Member Helpdesk: E: ei.ormi@troppus91divoc P: +353 1 6614844